 Did Uber Reach Too Far in Self-Driving Car Initiative?

 Elaine Herzberg, a 49-year-old resident of Tempe, Arizona, was struck and killed by a self-driving Uber Volvo XC90 SUV on March 18, 2018.
 She was hit while walking her bike across the street.
-The SUV that hit her was travelling at 40 miles per hour in a 35 mile per hour zone.
+The SUV that hit her was traveling at 40 miles per hour in a 35 mile per hour zone.
 Early indications show no signs that the vehicle made any attempt to slow down before hitting Herzberg.

 At the time of the crash, Rafael Vasquez, a test driver for Uber, was behind the wheel as a safety measure.
 But when the accident occurred, the vehicle was in fully autonomous mode.
 This means Vasquez was not controlling the SUV when the crash happened, because it was driving itself.

 This is believed to be the first road fatality that happened when the vehicle driving was fully autonomous.
 Uber and other companies have been testing self-driving cars in Arizona for a while now.
-As a result of the accident, Uber announced a decision to halt testing of autonomous vehicles in North America for the time being.
+As a result of the Motor vehicle accident, Uber announced a decision to halt testing of autonomous vehicles in North America for the time being.

 What Caused the Accident?